VictoriaDaneva/Coffee-Shop-with-Angular-18-and-Express.js/README.md

 Overview:
-This project is a web application designed for a e commerce coffee shop which manages users posts, wishlists, and interactions with the products efficiently.
+This project is a web application designed for a e-commerce coffee shop which manages users posts, wishlists, and interactions with the products efficiently.
 The system is built using modern web technologies and provides a seamless user experience for both users and guests.

 Technologies Used: